concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 #### API Util

-- A simple utility where API calls live
+- Just a simple utility where API calls live
 - Abstaracts API calls from Actions, leaving cleaner, easier to test actions.
 - Handle any data manipulation for the sake of API calls here rather than in the action.
-- This util is especially nice for complex api calls, as it removes the mental payload of parsing `Promise` chains.
+- This util is especially nice for complex api calls, as it removes the mental payload of parsing busy `Promise` chains within actions.

 ## Components